AliyunContainerService/redis-cluster/README.md

 # redis-cluster
-**Redis cluster with Docker/Fig**
+**Redis cluster with Docker Compose**

-Using Docker/Fig to setup a redis cluster for testing sentinel failover.
+Using Docker Compose to setup a redis cluster for testing sentinel failover.

 This project is inspired by the project of [https://github.com/mdevilliers/docker-rediscluster][1]

 ## Prerequisite

-Install [Docker][4] and [Fig][3] in testing environment
+Install [Docker][4] and [Docker Compose][3] in testing environment

+Optional:
 Install the redis-cli.
 E.g. with following command in Ubuntu

 ```
 apt-get install redis-server
 ```

-## Fig template of Redis cluster
+## Docker Compose template of Redis cluster

-The fig tempalte defines the topology of the Redis cluster
+The tempalte defines the topology of the Redis cluster

 ```
 redismaster: